scriptPilot/app-framework/README.md

 ## CLI Commands

+- `npx app test` to run all configured tests
 - `npx app dev` to open application on development server
 - `npx app build` to build application to */build* folder